MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: Application II: chameleon screening

-In order to explore the full parameter range, we plot the rescaled variables $\mathcal{Q}_2=\mathcal{Q}/(1+\mathcal{Q}),\,\,\phi_2=1-\exp(\phi_{\infty}M_{p}/10^{-4})$, which run in the interval $[0,1)$.
-The results are similar to e.g. Refs. \citet{Comaclust,Wilcox15}, which performed joint lensing and X-rays analyses of 58 clusters and of the massive Coma cluster respectively.
-For small coupling factors, all field values are allowed by galaxy cluster dynamics with the screening mechanism active at small $\phi_{\infty}$.
-As the screening radius depends also on $\mathcal{Q}$, at large $\mathcal{Q}$ the chameleon screening becomes very efficient also for large field values.
-In the intermediate region, however, $\phi_2\to 1$ is no more allowed if $\mathcal{Q}\gtrsim 0.6$ as the cluster will be only partially screened and the modification of gravity cannot be entirely suppressed.
-Already with a single cluster, the \emph{MG-MAMPOSSt} method alone and the combination of \emph{MG-MAMPOSSt} with additional lensing distribution provide useful information to investigate this intermediate range of values.
+The results of the MCMC run for the MG parameters are shown in the left and central plot of Fig. \ref{fig:cham_ref1}.
+These results are similar to \citet{Terukina:2013eqa,Wilcox:2015kna}, who performed joint lensing and X-ray analyses of 58 clusters and of the massive Coma cluster respectively.
+Due to the degeneracy between the modified gravity parameters and the mass profile parameters, all values of the coupling factor and of the fields are allowed by galaxy internal kinematics, except for a small region corresponding to $0.8 \lesssim \mathcal{Q}_2 \lesssim 0.9$ and $\phi_2\gtrsim 0.8$ (left plot of Fig. \ref{fig:cham_ref1}).
+When including the lensing information in the analysis, a considerable fraction of the parameter space can be excluded at $3\,\sigma$, (central plot of Fig. \ref{fig:cham_ref1}).

-It is worth to point out that the excluded region found with \emph{MG-MAMPOSSt} is shifted towards larger $\mathcal{Q}_2$ w.r.t. what found by Refs. \citet{Comaclust,Wilcox15}.
-This is not surprising as X-rays analyses and Jeans' equation analyses perceive the effect of gravity in different ways, despite they are sensitive to the same gravitational potential.
-In particular, as mentioned before, the radial velocity dispersion $\sigma^2_r(r)$ is affected by the mass profile in the outskirt of the cluster (i.e. the integral of Eq. \eqref{eq:sigmajeans} used in the \emph{MG-MAMPOSSt} method extends from $r$ to $\infty$).
-On the other side, the solution of hydrostatic equilibrium for the electron gas pressure at a given radius is given by (e.g. Ref. \citet{Wilcox15}):
+For small coupling factors, all scalar field values are still allowed by the data, with the screening mechanism active at small $\phi_{\infty}$ (Eqs. \ref{eq:screenpar1}, \ref{eq:screenpar2}).
+As the screening radius also depends on the coupling, at large $\mathcal{Q}_2$ the CS becomes very efficient also for large field values.
+In the intermediate region, however, $\phi_2\to 1$ is no more allowed if $\mathcal{Q}_2\gtrsim 0.4$ as the cluster will be only partially screened and the modification of gravity cannot be entirely suppressed.
+Already with a single cluster, the combination of \textsc{MG-MAMPOSSt} with additional lensing distribution provide useful information to investigate this intermediate range of values.

-where $n_e(r)$ is the electron density profile, $m_p$ the proton mass $P_{e,0}$ the gas pressure at $r=0$ and $\mu$ the mean molecular weight.
-Thus, in this case the integral is from $0$ to $r$, i.e. the pressure is determined by the contribution \emph{up to} a given radius.
+Note that the excluded region found with \textsc{MG-MAMPOSSt}+lensing is shifted towards larger $\mathcal{Q}_2$ w.r.t. what found by \citet{Terukina:2013eqa,Wilcox:2015kna}.
+This is not surprising as X-ray analyses and Jeans equation analyses perceive the effect of gravity and the lack of dynamical equilibrium in different ways, despite their sensitivity to the same gravitational potential.